sannilatvala/music-generator/documentation/projectspecification.md

 ## Programming language for the project

 The programming language that is used for developing this project is python.
-Additionally, I have some experience in JavaScript allowing me to peer review projects implemented in JavaScript if needed.

 ## Language of the project documentation